ILoveStudy/richardresume.io/english.resume.md

 #### Technology stack:

-springcloud microservice series component database: mysql, F5 distributed cache: redis-cluster log system: logback log management: greylog link tracking: skywalking
+Golang

+springcloud alibaba technology stack

 #### Performance:

-A project needs to be completed every month, and the tasks can be basically completed in advance every month, with fewer bugs.
-Maintaining the stable performance of the old system: A
+One project needs to be completed every month, and tasks can be basically completed ahead of schedule every month with less bugs.
+Maintain the stable performance of the old system: A

 #### Work content:

-1. Monthly technology sharing
+1. monthly technical sharing

 2. Project technology selection

-3. Technical architecture design
+3. Technical Architecture Design

-4. Bottom realization of project technology
+4. Project technology underlying implementation

-5. Tie subordinates fulfill project requirements
+5. Tie subordinates to realize project requirements

-6. Project integration and release
+6. Project integration and publishing

-7. Report to CTO and assign subordinate work.
+7. Report to the CTO and assign work to subordinates.
 Project management

-8. Assist other personnel to solve difficult problems
+8. Assist others in solving difficult problems

 ## 2015.5-2019.2 SurLead Software Company